pulibrary/command_line_curriculum/editing_files.md

 ## Editing Files

-On Unix Systems, there are three main families of editors: `ed`, `vi` and `emacs`.
+In exploring text editors we will look at commandline based text editors found on UNIX systems: `ed`, `vi` and `emacs`.
 The `ed` editor was the first of these three editors created.
 It is a line-oriented editor instead of a full-screen editor and will feel very primitive compared to `vi` and `emacs`.
 It is can be useful on the rare occasion when one is dealing with a console terminal.
 (I wishe no one ever to have to suffer this) If you run:

 ```bash
 pulsys@sandbox-fkayiwa:~$ man ed
 ```
 you will see what is needed to use the editor.
-In this segment we will go use `vi/Neovim` and `mg/emacs` and `micro/nano` text Editors to manipulate files.
+In this segment we will use `vi/Neovim`, `mg/emacs` and `micro/nano` text Editors to manipulate files.
 Familiarity with all of them I feel is worth it.

 ## Choose and editor not a side